codes-by-keshav/Hackathon-WCHL/README.md

 <img width="1377" height="850" alt="Screenshot 2025-08-22 014302" src="https://github.com/user-attachments/assets/f76230d2-a9e5-4788-ab80-bce8f529ea21" />

 ## 🎯 Problem Statement

-Current blockchain systems use ECDSA (Elliptic Curve Digital Signature Algorithm) which, while secure against classical computers, can be broken by sufficiently powerful quantum computers using Shor's algorithm.
+- Current blockchain systems use ECDSA (Elliptic Curve Digital Signature Algorithm) which, while secure against classical computers, can be broken by sufficiently powerful quantum computers using Shor's algorithm.
 This poses a significant threat to the security of blockchain networks and user data.

+- At the same time, **major social media platforms** face a different but equally harmful problem - their recommendation algorithms are optimized for engagement, not well-being.
+If a user interacts with or likes a sad or depressing post, the system interprets it as a preference and floods their feed with similar negative content.
+This feedback loop can worsen **mental health**, trapping users in cycles of sadness or toxicity instead of promoting balanced, uplifting interactions.

 ## 🛡️ Our Solution

 QuantaVerse implements **Post-Quantum Cryptography** using:
 - **Kyber512**: For quantum-resistant key encapsulation
 - **Dilithium2**: For quantum-resistant digital signatures

 This ensures our platform remains secure even in the post-quantum era.

+But security alone is not enough - **QuantaVerse is also sentimentally aware**.
+Our AI-driven models address the mental health issues caused by traditional engagement-based algorithms by:
+- **Sentiment Analysis**: Detecting when users are engaging with too many sad or depressive posts and balancing their feed with uplifting, positive content.
+- **Hate Speech Detection**: Identifying and filtering hateful or abusive content, even when expressed in **regional languages and slang**.
+- **Bot & Spam Prevention**: Ensuring genuine, authentic user interactions by filtering out malicious accounts and spammy activity.

+Together, these innovations make QuantaVerse both **quantum-secure** and **mentally healthier** than existing social platforms.

 ## 🎥 Demo